-- (1) When an Amendment Relates Back.
-An amendment to a pleading relates back to the date of the original pleading when: - (A) the law that provides the applicable statute of limitations allows relation back; - (B) the amendment asserts a claim or defense that arose out of the conduct, transaction, or occurrence set out-or attempted to be set out-in the original pleading; or - (C) the amendment changes the party or the naming of the party against whom a claim is asserted, if Rule 15(c)(1)(B) is satisfied and if, within the period provided by Rule 4(w) for serving the summons and complaint, the party to be brought in by amendment: - (i) received such notice of the action that it will not be prejudiced in defending on the merits; and - (ii) knew or should have known that the action would have been brought against it, but for a mistake concerning the proper party's identity. - (2) Notice to the State.
-When the State or a State officer or agency is added as a defendant by amendment, the notice requirements of Rule 15(c)(1)(C)(i) and (ii) are satisfied if, during the stated period, process was delivered or mailed to the Attorney General of the State or to the officer or agency. - (d) Supplemental Pleadings.
-On motion and reasonable notice, the court may, on just terms, permit a party to serve a supplemental pleading setting out any transaction, occurrence, or event that happened after the date of the pleading to be supplemented.
-The court may permit supplementation even though the original pleading is defective in stating a claim or defense.
-The court may order that the opposing party plead to the supplemental pleading within a specified time.
+(1) When an Amendment Relates Back.
+An amendment to a pleading relates back to the date of the original pleading when:

+(A) the law that provides the applicable statute of limitations allows relation back;

+(B) the amendment asserts a claim or defense that arose out of the conduct, transaction, or occurrence set out--or attempted to be set out--in the original pleading; or

+(C) the amendment changes the party or the naming of the party against whom a claim is asserted, if Rule 15(c)(1)(B) is satisfied and if, within the period provided by Rule 4(w) for serving the summons and initial pleading, the party to be brought in by amendment:

+(i) received such notice of the action that it will not be prejudiced in defending on the merits; and

+(ii) knew or should have known that the action would have been brought against it, but for a mistake concerning the proper party's identity.

+(2) Notice to the State.
+When the State or a State officer or agency is added as a defendant by amendment, the notice requirements of Rule 15(c)(1)(C)(i) and (ii) are satisfied if, during the stated period, process was delivered or mailed to the Attorney General of the State or to the officer or agency.

+(d) Supplemental Pleadings.
+On motion and reasonable notice, the chancery court may, on just terms, permit a party to serve a supplemental pleading setting out any transaction, occurrence, or event that happened after the date of the pleading to be supplemented.
+The chancery court may permit supplementation even though the original pleading is defective in stating a claim or defense.
+The chancery court may order that the opposing party plead to the supplemental pleading within a specified time.

 Rule 16.
-Pretrial conferences; scheduling; management.
+Pretrial Conferences; Scheduling; Management

-- (a) Purposes of a Pretrial Conference.
-In any action, the court may order the attorneys and any unrepresented parties to appear for one or more pretrial conferences for such purposes as: - (1) expediting disposition of the action; - (2) establishing early and continuing control so that the case will not be protracted because of lack of management; - (3) discouraging wasteful pretrial activities; - (4) improving the quality of the trial through more thorough preparation; and - (5) facilitating settlement.
+(a) Purposes of a Pretrial Conference.
+In any action, the chancery court may order the attorneys and any unrepresented parties to appear for one or more pretrial conferences for such purposes as:

+(1) expediting disposition of the action within one hundred fifty (150) days from the date of filing, as defined by Rule 3, if the judge determines at the judge's discretion this this timeframe is feasible;

+(2) establishing early and continuing control so that the case will not be protracted because of lack of management;

+(3) discouraging wasteful pretrial activities;

+(4) improving the quality of the trial through more thorough preparation; and

+(5) facilitating settlement.